PRK Step By Step

 - We will do advanced imaging of your eyes called corneal topography to screen for any corneal disease.
 We use an advanced corneal topographer called a pentacam.

 - Our Orange County PRK and LASIK Surgeon will also provide advanced testing of your eyes including your refraction (prescription).
 Your laser eye surgeon will test your levels of nearsightedness, farsightedness, and astigmatism to see if you are a good Orange County PRK or LASIK eye surgery candidate.

-- Your laser eye center surgeon will then inform you whether you are an all LASER iLASIK candidate, PRK candidate, LASEK candidate, Intraocular lens candidate, or if it is recommended that you continue wearing glasses or contact lenses.
+- Your laser eye center doctor will then inform you whether you are an all LASER iLASIK candidate, PRK candidate, LASEK candidate, Intraocular lens candidate, or if it is recommended that you continue wearing glasses or contact lenses.

 - We want all of your questions and concerns to be answered so there will be extra time made in this consultation to answer your PRK or LASIK eye surgery questions.

 - After your laser vision consultation, you will meet with one of our LASIK coordinators to answer any scheduling or financing questions that you may have.

 - Dr. Pham likes to triple check your PRK or LASIK surgery measurements before your Irvine or Newport Beach based PRK or LASIK operation.
 You can have your second check the day of the initial consultation or schedule it another day.
 During your second check/consultation, your eyes will be dilated as well.
 Dr. Pham then repeats all of your measurements again the day of surgery.

 Your PRK Surgery Day at the Orange County Laser Eye Center - Finally!